carpentries-incubator/jekyll-pages-novice/_episodes/introduction.md

 - "Explain what a static site generator does."
 - "Choose the appropriate tool for a website/project."
 keypoints:
-- "A static site generator combines page-specific content with layout elements and styling information to construct individual webpages."
+- "A static site generator combines page-specific content with layout elements and styling information to construct individual static webpages."
-- "GitHub/GitLab Pages is a good choice for people who are already familiar with Git and GitHub/GitLab."
+- "GitHub Pages/GitLab Pages is a good choice for people who are already familiar with Git and GitHub/GitLab."
 - "This approach can be used to create a relatively small website/blog on a limited budget."
 ---